 Is your dog afraid of men?
-Does she cower or try to hide is a man approaches her?
+Does she cower or try to hide as a man approaches her?
 Does she urinate or shake?
 Perhaps your dog even shows signs of aggression towards men.
 All of this behavior may be out of fear.
-The fear of men is a relatively common phobia in dogs.
-Fortunately, there are some things you can do to help your dog get over the fear of men.
+Fear of men is a relatively common phobia in dogs.
+Fortunately, there are some things you can do to help your dog get over their fear of men.

 If your dog is afraid of men, this story may sound familiar: Molly is a German Shepherd mix.
 If you are a woman or child, you would never guess that Molly had any behavior problems.
 She's a calm adult dog who loves nothing better than to snuggle or lie quietly at your feet while chewing a bone.

 If a man enters the room, however, Molly becomes a different dog.
 She stands stiffly with her ears flattened and her tail tucked between her legs.
 She'll pace restlessly around the room, keeping a distance between herself and the man.
 As soon as the man turns his back to Molly, she will make her move, lunging to give him a serious bite.
 Her fear turns this mild-mannered girl into an aggressive dog.

 While Molly's case is severe, it is a good example of what can happen if a dog's fear of men goes unchecked.

 Causes of a Fear of Men in Dogs